Object & File Storage

 Common workflows

 Log analysis.
-Browse log partitions, download a time range, parse and aggregate in the workspace.
+Browse log partitions, download a time range, parse and aggregate in DuckDB.
 Ideal for incident investigation: "The orders API has been slow since yesterday.
 Check the S3 event logs."
+See Triage & Break-Fix.

 Data lake exploration.
 Navigate bronze/silver/gold layers, check partition sizes, sample files to understand structure.
 Answer questions like "Is this partition larger than normal?" or "What schema does this Parquet file use?"

 File-based ETL.
-Download from storage, transform with Python, load into DuckDB, export results.
+Download from storage, transform in DuckDB or with Python in scripts/, write outputs into artifacts/, optionally upload back.
 The workspace is a natural staging area for this kind of work.
+See Pipelines.

 Best practices